nerves-project/nerves_fw_loaders/README.md

 * [UP Board (x86_64)](https://github.com/fhunleth/nerves_fw_loaders/blob/master/board/up_board/README.md)
 * [OnLogic CL (x86_64)](https://github.com/fhunleth/nerves_fw_loaders/blob/master/board/onlogic_cl210/README.md)

+## Customizing

+The default images can be customized by adding an `install.sh` script to the data partition.
+If an `install.sh` script is found, the loader runs it instead of its normal processing.
+If the script returns successfully, the board will be rebooted, but if not, it will report an error and hang.

 ## License

 The project would not exist without Buildroot and follows the GPL like